CodeLinguaNexus-CLNX/codelinguanexus-clnx.github.io/README.md

 **Implementation:** stores the step by step operations of CLNX's structure-level naturalization and token-level naturalization.

-**Model:** stores the “bin” file of CLNX-CodeBERT fine-tuned on the given datasets.
+**Model:** stores the '.bin' file of CLNX-CodeBERT fine-tuned on the given datasets.
 Besides, this directory stores the scripts provided by [CodeXGLUE](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Defect-detection/code), which are used to fine-tune and evaluate model on specific datasets, including 'run.py' and 'model.py'.